kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 **Type hierarchy**: TypeScript sets `any` as the default type for any value or parameter that is not explicitly typed or can’t be inferred.
 You will rarely need to declare something as `any` (**you may need the type `unknown`**, which is a safe type). `null` and `undefined` are bottom values. (nullish values are excluded from all types if the option `strictNullChecks` is active in `tsconfig.json`).
 The very bottom of the type hierarchy is `never`. `never` doesn’t accept a single value at all _(only assignable to itself)_ and is used for situations that should never occur.
 You cannot assign anything to `never`, except for `never` itself.
 However, you can assign `never` to anything.

+> With `strictNullChecks` enabled, `null` and `undefined` are treated as distinct types that are separate from other types.
+Regular types like `string` or `number` do not automatically include `null` or `undefined`.
+This forces you to handle potential null/undefined cases before using values.

 `any` doesn't really fit into our definition of 'wide' and 'narrow' types.
 It's not really a type at all - it's a way of opting out of TypeScript's type checking.
 By marking a variable as `any`, you're telling the compiler to ignore any type errors that might occur.
 Using `any` is considered harmful by most of the community.

 When you don’t specify a type, and TypeScript can’t infer it from context, the compiler will typically default to `any`.
 You usually want to avoid this.
 Use the compiler flag `noImplicitAny` to flag any implicit `any` as an error.